 Pennine Way.
 This premier trail also passes through the district.

-Always follow the Countryside Code when walking, cycling or riding there.
+Always follow the Countryside Code when you walk, cycle or ride there.

 Self guided walks

 The Friends of Calderdale Countryside have made a series of 'Walks around' leaflets.
 These cover Blackshaw Head, Ogden Water, Warley, Todmorden, Stainland and Shelf and many more.
-They are available to buy at Todmorden Tourist Information Centre and the Visitor Centre at Ogden Water.
+They can be bought from Todmorden Tourist Information Centre and the Visitor Centre at Ogden Water.

 Our Countryside Team look after Open Access rights under the Countryside and Rights of Way Act 2000.
 They work with our Rights of Way and Highways' Teams to do this.

-If you come across any problems on the Rights of Way network, please let us know where it is and what the problem is.
+If you see a problem on the Rights of Way network, please let us know about it.
+Please tell us where it is and what the problem is.